Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 [nc-scan]: https://github.com/nextcloud/nextcloudpi/wiki/Configuration-Reference#nc-scan

 ## NFS
-Configure a NFS network file system server (for Linux LAN)
+Configure a NFS network file system server.
+This is a lightweight way to mount your cloud files through LAN in a Linux computer.

 ## dnsmasq
-Configure DNS server with cache
+This is a DNS server that you might need in case you cannot access you cloud from inside your house by the external URL, such as _mycloud.freeDNS.org_.
+This depends on wether your router supports _NAT loopback_.
+See [this post](https://ownyourbits.com/2017/03/09/dnsmasq-as-dns-cache-server-for-nextcloudpi-and-raspbian/) for details.

 ## fail2ban
 From [https://www.fail2ban.org](https://www.fail2ban.org)